access elements of the list one by one

 # statement(s)

-on each iteration.
+Here, val accesses each item of the sequence on each iteration.
 The loop continues until we reach the last item in the sequence.

 Flowchart of Python for Loop